-Figure 69: Dipole Antenna
+Figure 70: Dipole Antenna

-- Remove the antenna as far as possible from potential interference 5. sources.
+- plane as possible in proximity to the base of the antenna.
+In cases where the antenna is remotely located or the antenna is not in close proximity to a circuit board, ground plane or grounded metal case, a metal plate may be used to maximize the antenna's performance. - Remove the antenna as far as possible from potential interference sources.
 Any frequency of sufficient amplitude to enter the receiver's front end will reduce system range and can even prevent reception entirely.
 Switching power supplies, oscillators or even relays can also be significant sources of potential interference.
 The single best weapon against such problems is attention to placement and layout.
 Filter the module's power supply with a high-frequency bypass capacitor.
-Place adequate ground plane under potential sources of noise to shunt noise to around and prevent it from coupling to the RF stage.
+Place adequate ground plane under potential sources of noise to shunt noise to ground and prevent it from coupling to the RF stage.
 Shield noisy board areas whenever practical. - 6.
-In some applications, it is advantageous to place the module and antenna away from the main equipment (Figure 70).
+In some applications, it is advantageous to place the module and antenna away from the main equipment (Figure 71).
 This can avoid interference problems and allows the antenna to be oriented for optimum performance.
-Always use $50\Omega$ coax, like RG-174, for the remote feed.
+Always use 50Ω coax, like RG-174, for the remote feed.

-Figure 70: Remote Ground Plane
+Figure 71: Remote Ground Plane